Quantum-Accelerators/quacc/README.md

 ### Jobflow Integration

-To convert the jobflow flow to a Fireworks workflow, see the `jobflow.managers.fireworks` section in the [Jobflow API](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks)
+To convert the jobflow job/flow to a Fireworks firework/workflow, see the `jobflow.managers.fireworks.job_to_firework()` and `jobflow.managers.fireworks.flow_to_workflow()` functions in the [Jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).

 ## Requirements